tarwn/lessthandot-hugo/blogs/content/posts/2008-11-19-cumulative-update-package-2-for-sql-serv.md

     </td>

     <td>
-      FIX: The “Most Expensive Queries” chart in the Activity Monitor does not show database name or database ID number on a server that is running SQL Server 2008
+      FIX: The "Most Expensive Queries" chart in the Activity Monitor does not show database name or database ID number on a server that is running SQL Server 2008
     </td>
   </tr>